eddy862/COMP2042_CW/README.md

         - Checked the code to ensure that the background video is set correctly when initializing the main menu scene.
         - set add a listener to the MediaPlayer to print the status of the media player and found that the media player was not playing the video after returning from the levels.
         - set the media player as a class variable and initialized it in the `start()` to ensure that the media player is not null when returning from the levels.
 However, the issue persisted.

+4. **Warning Sign**: Displaying multiple warning signs for approaching enemy planes caused frame rate drops significantly.
+    - **Debugging Attempts**:
+        - Initially, created a new warning image for each enemy plane which I suspected caused the frame rate drops.
+        - Switched to a pool of reusable warning images, but the issue persisted.
+        - Reduced the number of initialized warning images using third-party software, then tested the game again.
+The issue was resolved.

+5. **Pause Menu and Screen Blur**: The pause menu is blurred along with the game screen when the game is paused.
+- **Debugging Attempts**:
+    - Initially, the `Group` object, `root` contained all game elements.
+Adding the pause menu to `root` and blurring the game screen caused the issue.
+    - Created `upperRoot` for the pause menu and replaced `root` with `lowerRoot` for the game screen which contains all the in-game elements.
+Blurring `lowerRoot` while adding the pause menu to `upperRoot` resolved the issue.
+    - Resuming the game removes the pause menu from `upperRoot` and restores the game screen.